Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Conclusions

 \section{Conclusions}

 We have applied the phylogenetic method to a galaxy evolution simulation, to assess how it represents the evolution of stellar populations.
-Our simulation followed the chemical evolution of a isolated disc and we tracked the enrichment of a sample of gas targeted particles.
-They become stellar particles according to the subgrid physics and store the chemical patterns acquired by their parent gas particle.
-Two regions are tracked, one close to the centre and the other one in the disc, where spiral arms developed.
-A bar structure appeared during the first stages of evolution, which has an impact on the dynamics of the surrounding ISM producing gas inflows.
-This gas follows a different history in comparison to the gas that remained in the original selected region.
-The outer ring gathers stellar populations which are affected by the formation of arms and a more local exchange of chemical elements with a weak azimuthal dependence.
-We analysed the phylogenetic trees of each regions and found the following results.
+Our simulation followed the chemical evolution of an isolated disc and we tracked the enrichment of a sample of target gas particles.
+Our simulation followed the chemical evolution of an isolated disc, and we tracked the enrichment of a sample of target gas particles.
+Once converted into stellar particles according to the subgrid physics, they stored the chemical patterns acquired by their parent gas particles.
+Two regions were tracked, one close to the centre and the other one in the disc, where spiral arms developed.
+A bar structure appeared during the first stages of evolution, which had an impact on the dynamics of the surrounding ISM producing gas inflows.
+This gas followed a different history in comparison to the gas that remained in the original selected region.
+The outer ring gathers stellar populations that were affected by the formation of arms and a more local exchange of chemical elements with a weak azimuthal dependence.
+We analysed the phylogenetic trees of each region and found the following results.

 \begin{itemize}